-Mobile groomers may continue to operate providing that they can maintain social distancing.
-The business handover protocol set out by CFSG should be followed with the owner retaining all equipment such as leads.
+Mobile groomers and home groomers may continue to operate to undertake grooms for the animal's welfare and not simply for aesthetic reasons.
+Welfare reasons could include on veterinary advice for a skin condition or excessive matting causing the pet discomfort providing that they can maintain social distancing.
+Mobile groomers should follow the business handover protocol set out by CFSG, with the owner retaining all equipment such as leads.
 The grooming facility must be thoroughly disinfected between pets.
-Home groomers may operate providing they can maintain social distancing rules and following the Government guidance on those working in other people's homes.
+Home groomers should follow the Government guidance on those working in other people's homes.
 They should not visit an infected or self-isolating household.
-All equipment must be disinfected between each home.
+All equipment must be disinfected between each home visit.